sinanshi/hic_report_16/report.md

 where R environment is provided.
 It can be installed effortlessly on Windows or Unix based systems.
-Although it is necessary to have some further tidy-ups in the subsequent development cycle, in current stage, the main part of the R code is well documented and properly tested which are the keys of code robustness and usability.
+Although it is necessary to have some further tidy-ups in the subsequent development cycle, in current stage, the main part of the R code is well documented and properly tested.

+The data manipulation functions are all bundled in the

 ## Selection and cleaning yaml configuration